jhashikhar/digital-signal-governance/faq/faq.md

 ---

+## Is DSG an Audit Framework?

+Digital Signal Governance (DSG) is not an audit methodology, audit standard, assurance framework, or audit procedure.

+Audit is concerned with evaluating evidence against defined criteria.
+DSG is concerned with defining and describing governance conditions that may exist within signal-dependent environments.

+The two disciplines are related but distinct.

+Auditors may use DSG concepts when evaluating signal-layer governance conditions, just as they may use concepts from risk management, internal control, privacy governance, or data governance.
+However, DSG does not prescribe audit procedures, testing approaches, evidence requirements, assurance standards, or reporting methodologies.

+Audit may reveal DSG conditions.
+DSG may help explain audit findings.
+Neither discipline replaces the other.

+Organizations may choose to incorporate DSG concepts into audit activities, but DSG itself remains a conceptual governance framework rather than an audit framework.

+---

 ## How does DSG relate to Design-Time Governance?

 Design-Time Governance refers to governance applied at the stage when systems, data architectures, and signal environments are being designed or configured — prior to operational deployment.